 The final fundamental of Quantum Tennis is finding your "true self", sometimes called the Universal Self, drawn from the practice of Transcendental Meditation.

-Transcendental Meditation teaches students a way, through a self-development technique called daily mindful meditation, to find one's "true self" or Universal Self, and thus harness a dynamic yet peaceful state of being.
+Transcendental Meditation employs a self-development technique called daily mindful meditation.
+And teaches students a way to find one's "true self" or Universal Self, and thus harness a dynamic yet peaceful state of being.

-This Universal Self is a grand or Cosmic Computer that governs the universe.
-It holds the earth and stars in place.
-It controls the changing of nature's seasons, and keeps the human heart pumping.
+This Universal Self is a Cosmic Computer that governs the universe.
+It controls the changing of nature's seasons, the rotation of the Earth and stars, and keeps the human heart pumping.
 It is an infinitely dynamic world of limitless power, rhythm and fluidity.
 It is much the same as the sub-atomic quantum world of physics.